maxdevjs/kitematic.wiki-my/Common-Issues-and-Fixes.md

 Kitematic.exe
 ```

+### Add Proxy settings to VM
-If you have an enterprise proxy between your workstation and the public internet you also need to configure this proxy in your boot2docker vm host:
+If you have an enterprise proxy between your workstation and the public internet you also need to configure this proxy in your boot2docker vm host.

+Login to the VM via `docker-machine ssh default`
-Because of wrong keyboard layout and problems with special key in oracle virtual box native console i connected with WinScp on my docker host using DOCKER_HOST IP login user:docker and pwd:tcuser.
-Then edit the profile to add the following proxy settings:
+(on windows, it may be easier to connect with WinScp to the docker host using DOCKER_HOST IP login user:docker and pwd:tcuser)

+Edit the user profile to add the following proxy settings:

 ```
 sudo vi /var/lib/boot2docker/profile